Jrakru/spec-kit/README.md

 ![Specify CLI bootstrapping a new project in the terminal](./media/specify_cli.gif)

-You will be prompted to select the AI agent you are using.
-You can also proactively specify it directly in the terminal:
+You will be prompted to select the AI agent(s) you are using.
+You can also proactively supply them directly in the terminal:

 ```bash
 specify init <project_name> --ai claude